refinedev/refine/documentation/docs/core/refine-component/index.md

 <br/>
 <br/>

-A [`dataProvider`](/docs/core/providers/data-provider) is the place where a refine app communicates with an API.
+A [`dataProvider`](/docs/core/providers/data-provider) is the place where a Refine app communicates with an API.
-Data providers also act as adapters for refine, making it possible for it to consume different API's and data services.
+Data providers also act as adapters for Refine, making it possible for it to consume different API's and data services.
 A [`dataProvider`](/docs/core/providers/data-provider) makes HTTP requests and returns response data back using predefined methods.

 [Refer to the Data Provider documentation for detailed information. &#8594](/docs/core/providers/data-provider)

 :::tip

-To activate multiple data provider in refine, we have to pass the default key with `dataProvider` for the default data provider and we can pass other data providers with any key to the `<Refine />` component.
+To activate multiple data provider in Refine, we have to pass the default key with `dataProvider` for the default data provider and we can pass other data providers with any key to the `<Refine />` component.

 ```tsx title="App.tsx"
 import { Refine } from "@refinedev/core";